eFrane/shellenhancements/readme.md

 -  __lc__ counts the unique letters in an input string that can be either stdin, argument or text-file (both ascii and utf-8 encoded).

+-  __mdfile__ transforms markdown input into a standards compliant HTML5 file.

 -  __phplint__ scans a given or the current directory and all subdirectories for php files and performs a syntax check on them.
    It aborts if it finds an error.